- Is your Windows 10 PC refusing to turn on? You’ll most likely want to take immediate measures.

-- Go to Startup tab and click on Open Task Manager.
+- Go to the Startup tab and click on Open Task Manager.

-- List of all startup applications will now appear.
-Select the first entry on the list, right click it and choose Disable from the menu.
+- A list of all startup applications will now appear.
+Select the first entry on the list, right-click it and choose Disable from the menu.
 Repeat this step for all entries on the list.

 - After you’re done, close Task Manager, go back to System Configuration window and click on Apply and OK to save changes.

-If your Windows doesn’t boot, that can be due to your USB devices.
+If your Windows still won’t turn on, that can be due to your USB devices.
 Several users reported this problem, but after disconnecting all their USB devices from the PC, the computer booted without any problems.

 If your Windows doesn’t boot, the problem might be related to your hard drive configuration in BIOS.
 Few users reported that their SATA Controller mode switched from AHCI to IDE causing this problem to occur.